intel/nauta/docs/user-guide/actions/getting_started.md

   * `-vv` for DEBUG - Detailed logs on INFO/DEBUG/EXCEPTION/ERROR levels are displayed.
 * `-h, --help` - The application displays the usage and options available for a specific command or subcommand.

-Access help for any command with the `-help` or `-h` parameter.
+Access help for any command with the `--help` or `-h` parameter.
 The following command provides a list and brief description of all nctl commands.

-`nctl -help`
+`nctl --help`

 The results are shown below.